sgpthomas/labsight/README.md

 ```
 ## Proposed Files

 The current assumption for these files is that they are allow you to control motors, in a manner similar to NI MAX.
 This means no support for dataruns or interface with oscilloscope.
-Functionality for multiple motors and dataruns will be added later
+Functionality for multiple motors and dataruns will be added later.

+(Note from Sam: The Controller Library should be built from the ground up to allow for multiple motors.
+It would be much harder to add this in at a later stage)

 Any planned functions can be added to these files as is seen fit